osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 Step 2 – define OMF type and send it in OMF Type message
 --------------------------------------------------------

-All OMF message content should be presented as JSON array of objects.
-Optionally, you can compress it using GZIP compression.
-For clarity, we do not using compression in this walk-through.
+All OMF message content are formatted as a JSON array of objects.
+You can optionally compress messages using GZIP compression.
+For clarity, this example does not use compression.

-For this minimal application, you need to define an OMF type with "classification" set to "dynamic", to define a data stream class.
+For this application, to define a data stream class, you must define an OMF type with "classification" set to "dynamic".
 Note, that all OMF identifies are case sensitive.

  ::